 -

 Bake the bread for 15 minutes at 450°F, reduce the oven temperature to 400°F, and bake for another 25 to 30 minutes, until the loaf is crusty and a deep mahogany brown.
+If you have a Round Baking Shell, use it to cover the loaf during the first 15 minutes of the bake time, then remove it for the final 25 to 30 minutes.
 Remove the loaf from the oven and cool completely before slicing.

 -

-Storage information: Store leftover bread in a paper bag or loosely covered in plastic for a few days at room temperature; wrap and freeze for longer storage.
+Storage information: Store leftover Sourdough Beer Bread in a paper bag or loosely covered in plastic for a few days at room temperature; wrap and freeze for longer storage.
 Slicing the loaf before freezing it is a convenient way to have single servings readily available.